reikoNeko/SNAG/PITCHME.md

 * In Steam versions, your solutions are ranked against other players'.
 ---
 #### Exapunks
-* Hack systems to prevent yourself from becoming further infected with "The Phage"
+* You're sick with "the Phage."
+Hack or die.
-* Read Zines to get gnarly coding tips
+* Read Zines to get gnarly coding tips.
 * Solve problems by programming robotic agents that have IPC.
-(They look a lot like the gridbugs from TRON.)
 * Swarm your bots and then terminate them.
 Take all data, leave no trace.
 <img src="images/exapunks_phage_hack.jpg" height="300" align="center" alt="Programming gridbots">

 ---
 ### Capture the Flag Games
-* Find flags, score points
+* Find flags, score points.
-* System administration and penetration skills
+* Use system administration and penetration testing skills.
-* Some programming but this isn't Project Euler
+* There's some programming but this isn't Project Euler
-* Many have prizes
+* Many have prizes.

 ---
 #### One team, two team, red team, blue team